nl919/elec40004-2019-exam-nl919/readme.md

 Start: 10:00 May 4th
 Final deadline: 10:00 May 5th
-Intended length: 8 hours
+Intended length: 8 hours (inc. 1 hour lunch)

 Selected Questions
 ==================

-In your final commit you should check exactly two of these check-boxes to indicate which questions your have decided to answer:
+In your final commit you should check exactly two of these check-boxes to indicate which questions you have decided to answer:

 [ ] - Question 1